Does this test have other names?

 body processes in women.

-Most of the testosterone in your blood attaches to two proteins: albumin and sex hormone
+Most of the testosterone in your blood attaches to 2 proteins: albumin and sex hormone

 binding globulin (SHBG).
 Some testosterone is not attached to proteins, or free.
 Free